verrazzano/docs/content/en/docs/advanced/ocne-vsphere.md

 Your admin cluster and first managed cluster are now up and running and ready to deploy applications.
 You can also add more managed clusters.

-For more information, refer to the documentation for Cluster API and Cluster API vSphere
+For more information, refer to the documentation for Cluster API and Cluster API vSphere:

 * [Kubernetes Cluster API Documentation](https://cluster-api.sigs.k8s.io/introduction.html)
 * [Kubernetes Cluster API Provider vSphere](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere)